 Northwest Portland B&Bs

 Seeking something a little gentler on your wallet?
 We have options.
 The Portland International Guesthouse is a cozy and clean European-style guesthouse in the heart of Portland’s lively and walkable Nob Hill neighborhood.
 From here, you can access the Portland Japanese Garden, Oregon Zoo and the 5,000+ acres of Forest Park.
-For breakfast, walk the few blocks to Blue Star Donuts and indulge in a blueberry bourbon basil doughnut.

 North Portland B&Bs